 - Features.
-Apache has various useful features, including implementation of the latest protocols.
+Apache has various useful features, including the implementation of the latest protocols.

 - Customizable.
 Apache’s modular architecture allows you to build a server that is “made to measure.”

 - Efficient.
 A lot of effort has been put into optimizing the Apache’s C code for performance.
-As a result, it runs faster and consumes less systems resources than many other servers.
+As a result, it runs faster and consumes fewer systems resources than many other servers.